-To have a CIC function in your community, you will need stakeholder businesses to accept the currency when the national currency is lacking.
+To have a CIC function in your community, you will need businesses to accept the currency instead of or in addition to national currency.
 Therefore, it is important to get a group of initial participants that includes important community members such as leaders, business owners, pastors, farmers, and producers.
 The more influential the participants are, the faster the community currency will spread in the community.